 Use a small tool to push the button inside the tiny hole.
 Hold the button down for roughly 3-5 seconds.

-Connect the controller to the PS4 using a USB cable and press the PS button.
+Connect the controller to the PS4 console using a USB cable and press the PS button.

 If the light bar turns blue, the controller has paired.

-If the controller is unresponsive or is able to connect to a different USB port or another system, please visit the Fix & Replace diagnostic tool to check if your hardware is eligible for an under-warranty repair.
+If the controller is unresponsive or is able to connect to a different USB port or another system, please visit the PlayStation Repairs diagnostic tool to check if your hardware is eligible for an under-warranty repair.

 If your DUALSHOCK 4 wireless controller is not vibrating as expected, the controller's vibration function may be turned off.
 To turn it back on: